80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound a cat makes.

-Example sentence She heard a meowing, and soon saw a cat coming out of her kitchen.
+Example in a sentence She heard a meowing, and soon saw a cat coming out of her kitchen.

 41. Moan